surgiie/vault-cli/README.md

 }
 ```

+## Naming Convention:
-**Note:** Vault item names will be normalized to upper/snake cased.
+Vault item names will be normalized to upper/snake cased.
 This is so that vault items can be extracted to `.env` files/variables easily.

+For example, a item name of `my-item` or `my_item`, will be saved as `MY_ITEM` within the vault.
+Either convention will be accepted, but when listed out echoed out, the `MY_ITEM` convention will be used.

 ### From File:

 If you prefer to load the content for your vault item from file, use the `--content-file` flag instead of `--content` to load the item content from a file:

-`vault item:new --name="some_name" --content-file="/path/to/some/file" --password="<your-encryption-password>"`
+`vault item:new some_name --content-file="/path/to/some/file" --password="<your-encryption-password>"`

 ### Set New Item Content On The Fly: